We have all been angry at one point in time or another and released our fury onto others, possibly hurting the very people we love.

 The emotion of anger marks a pivotal point in a person’s healing and growth when they move out of powerlessness and then move towards healing as they express and release their anger.

-Anger isn’t pretty but it is really important to our well-being and mental health.
+Anger isn’t pretty, but it is essential to our well-being and mental health.

-Expressing your anger is a necessary part of releasing, letting go, healing and moving onwards and upwards vibrationally.
-Expressing your anger feels great, it gives you power and allows you to turn any negative focus from yourself to something outside of yourself.
+Expressing your anger is essential for your wellbeing and mental health.
+Expressing your anger feels AMAZING; it gives you personal power and allows you to turn any negative focus from yourself to something outside of yourself.

-Expressing anger is healthy and like any other emotion such as frustration, sadness, joy, happiness, when we feel it we need to express it.
+Expressing anger is healthy, and like any other emotion such as frustration, sadness, joy, happiness, when we feel it, we need to show it.
 Pent up anger is what is dangerous.

-Anger that is turned inwards, towards ourselves is the most destructive to our well-being and who we really are.
+Anger that is turned inwards towards ourselves is the most destructive to our well-being and who we are.

 Anger Has Gotten a Bad Rap

 The problem with anger is that our society does not like dealing with it!